nandhinigurumoorthyy/GUVI_task/README.md

 Contributing
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+1.Fork the repository.
-Create a new branch.
+2.Create a new branch.
-Make your changes and commit them.
+3.Make your changes and commit them.
-Push your changes to your fork.
+4.Push your changes to your fork.
-Submit a pull request.
+5.Submit a pull request.